-40 European Data Protection Board, 'Guidelines 03/2022 on deceptive design patterns', 3, 10, and 65.
+&lt;sup>40 European Data Protection Board, 'Guidelines 03/2022 on deceptive design patterns', 3, 10, and 65.

-decision paralysis or accidental oversight of critical settings related to their data protection preferences or rights.43
+decision paralysis or accidental oversight of critical settings related to their data protection preferences or rights.

-The second category, Skipping, refers to the UI or journey being designed in such a way that users overlook or forget about all or some of the data protection aspects.44 A notable approach here is deceptive snugness, where the most privacy-invasive features are enabled by default.
-This exploits the tendency of users to stick with pre-selected options, resulting in a lower likelihood of users changing these defaults, even when given the opportunity.45 Another method, look over there, places irrelevant or distracting elements in competition with important data protection actions or information.
-As users follow these distractions, they may lose focus on the data protection measures they originally intended to address.46
+The second category, Skipping, refers to the UI or journey being designed in such a way that users overlook or forget about all or some of the data protection aspects.
+A notable approach here is deceptive snugness, where the most privacy-invasive features are enabled by default.
+This exploits the tendency of users to stick with pre-selected options, resulting in a lower likelihood of users changing these defaults, even when given the opportunity.
+Another method, look over there, places irrelevant or distracting elements in competition with important data protection actions or information.
+As users follow these distractions, they may lose focus on the data protection measures they originally intended to address.

-The third category, Stirring, influences user choices by appealing to their emotions or through visual cues that nudge them toward specific decisions.47 Emotional steering is a common method in this category, where emotionally charged language or visual elements, such as colours or images, are used to frame information in a way that evokes positive or negative emotions.
-This manipulation can lead users to make decisions that may not align with their best interests.48 Similarly, the Hidden in plain sight method employs specific visual styles to subtly encourage users to select less privacy-protective options, downplaying the visibility of more privacy-conscious choices.49 preventing them from completing their intended actions.51 Another is Longer Than Necessary, where the user journey is deliberately extended, requiring more steps to engage data protection controls than to activate data-invasive options.52 This design deters users from pursuing privacy-protective actions.
+The third category, Stirring, influences user choices by appealing to their emotions or through visual cues that nudge them toward specific decisions.
+Emotional steering is a common method in this category, where emotionally charged language or visual elements, such as colours or images, are used to frame information in a way that evokes positive or negative emotions.
+This manipulation can lead users to make decisions that may not align with their best interests.
+Similarly, the Hidden in plain sight method employs specific visual styles to subtly encourage users to select less privacy-protective options, downplaying the visibility of more privacy-conscious choices.

+Fourth, Hindering or Obstructing is another category where users are deliberately made to struggle or find it nearly impossible to access information or manage their data effectively.
+One such approach is Dead End, where users searching for controls or information are met with broken or missing links, preventing them from completing their intended actions.
+Another is Longer Than Necessary, where the user journey is deliberately extended, requiring more steps to engage data protection controls than to activate data-invasive options.
+This design deters users from pursuing privacy-protective actions.
 Misleading Action is another approach, where users are led to perform actions they did not intend due to a discrepancy between what is expected and what is provided.
-This inconsistency discourages users from seeking out data protection measures.53
+This inconsistency discourages users from seeking out data protection measures.

-Fourth, Hindering or Obstructing is another category where users are deliberately made to struggle or find it nearly impossible to access information or manage their data effectively.50 One such approach is Dead End, where users searching for controls or information are met with broken or missing links,

-The fifth category, Left in the dark, involves hiding data protection information or controls, leaving users uncertain about how their data is processed or what controls they have.54 Conflicting Information is a method where users are presented with contradictory information, leading to confusion and inaction, often resulting in users defaulting to pre-set, possibly invasive, settings.55 Another method, Ambiguous Wording or Information, employs vague or unclear language when providing information to users, leaving them unsure of how their personal data will be used or how they can exercise control over it.56
+The fifth category, Left in the dark, involves hiding data protection information or controls, leaving users uncertain about how their data is processed or what controls they have.
+Conflicting Information is a method where users are presented with contradictory information, leading to confusion and inaction, often resulting in users defaulting to pre-set, possibly invasive, settings.
+Another method, Ambiguous Wording or Information, employs vague or unclear language when providing information to users, leaving them unsure of how their personal data will be used or how they can exercise control over it.

-Finally, the Fickle category describes designs that create an unstable and inconsistent interface, making it difficult for users to understand the nature of data processing, make informed choices, or locate relevant controls.57 The Lacking Hierarchy design type presents data protection information in a disorganised manner, confusing users and preventing them from fully understanding or managing how their data is processed.58 Decontextualisation involves placing data protection information or controls on a page that is out of context or unintuitive to look at, making it unlikely that users will find them when needed.59 Inconsistent Interface refers to variations in the interface across different contexts or devices, causing users to struggle with locating necessary information or controls, leading to unintentional actions regarding their personal data.60 Language Discontinuity occurs when, despite the service being offered in the official language(s) of the country where users reside, the data protection-related information is not provided in those languages.
-This disconnect prevents users from fully understanding how their personal data is processed or how to exercise their rights.61
+Finally, the Fickle category describes designs that create an unstable and inconsistent interface, making it difficult for users to understand the nature of data processing, make informed choices, or locate relevant controls.
+The Lacking Hierarchy design type presents data protection information in a disorganised manner, confusing users and preventing them from fully understanding or managing how their data is processed.
+Decontextualisation involves placing data protection information or controls on a page that is out of context or unintuitive to look at, making it unlikely that users will find them ibid, 68.

-53 European Data Protection Board, 'Guidelines 03/2022 on deceptive design patterns', 68.
+&lt;sup>53 European Data Protection Board, 'Guidelines 03/2022 on deceptive design patterns', 68.